Find answers to our most commonly asked Financial Aid questions listed below.

 My aid has already been processed and awarded, but how and when will I receive it?

 - Go to Check Your Status to check your actual or expected disbursement dates and amounts.
 You can also see how proposed changes in your enrollment will change your disbursements.

 - For grants, most scholarships, Direct Loan funds, and PLUS Loan funds, our office reviews your enrollment and other eligibility criteria and authorizes payment to your student account.
 Your awards may increase, decrease, or be cancelled, depending on these eligibility reviews.
 If your aid is cancelled for any reason, you are responsible for paying all tuition, fees, and book charges you have incurred.
 Credited funds are applied to your unpaid balance, including any charges you may have for books.

 - For grants, scholarships, and processed loans for repeat borrowers, funds are credited to students’ accounts after professors have entered your attendance, approximately one week after the end of the drop/add period, .

 - If your aid exceeds your AACC charges, AACC will send you a refund check.
 If your charges exceed your aid, you must pay the balance.

 How do I pay for my books?

-Eligible enrolled students whose grant, scholarship, and/or certified loan funds exceed their charges may be eligible to use Book Advances to charge their books against their pending aid.
+- Eligible enrolled students whose grant, scholarship, and/or certified loan funds exceed their tuition and fees may be eligible to use Book Advances to charge their books against their pending aid.
 Eligible students will be notified by e-mail.
-If you haven't received your advance by e-mail, please login to MyAACC, visit the Self Services tab, then go to the "Financial Aid" section.
+Book advances can only be used at AACC bookstores, and only for required books and supplies.